rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 compiler will verify that both program files are written properly and they will link together just fine!

-To set this up, we need another directory, and we need to tewak our ``Makefiles`` in both ``src`` and ``lib``:
+To set this up, we need another directory, and we need to tweak our ``Makefiles`` in both ``src`` and ``lib``:

 ..  code-block::    bash